michaelsnook/sanitary-panels/README.md

 1. Create a menu with items for "About", "Archive" and "Store", and give them the title attributes `sprite-about`, `sprite-archive` and `sprite-store`.
 Check the box for "Primary Navigation" to activate some hacky styling found in _sprites.css.
 (See screencap in docs/.)
 1. Date format is the default `jS F Y`
 1. Disable comments site-wide (they're handled by FB comments via Javascript)
+1. Enable the plugins!
+  1. To make the Autoptimize plugin work, you need to create a directory `web/app/cache` and `web/app/cache/autoptimize` and then `chown www-data:www-data web/app/cache/autoptimize` so the Autoptimize plugin can write minified CSS and JS to the cache folder.
+1. Under "Media" in the WP admin, set "Large size images" to have a max width of `780`, and max height of `1560`.